-I moved to the city of Kankakee almost 2yrs ago.
+I moved to the city of Kankakee almost 2 yrs ago.
 I live in a rather small one bedroom apartment.
 In a part of town that isn’t totally terrible but it could be nicer.
-I’ve learned where I can and cannot walk alone; especially since I’m only a quarter of century old and still look like a young school girl in her teens.
+I’ve learned where I can and cannot walk alone; especially since I’m only a quarter of a century old and still look like a young school girl in her teens.

 But it’s not horrible for my first time out on my own.
 The problem is not all of my family feels the same about where I currently reside.
 I find that small and inexpensive is invaluable to me at this point in my life.
 I am saving money to better my surroundings here in the near future.

 I learned today that the problem is I’ve never gotten to know the people around me.
 Today I met my neighbor who resides in the white river house.
 Not as fancy a place as it sounds.
 His name is Jabe; that’s babe with a j.
 I’ll admit I’d seen him and his brother around but I’d never spoken with either guy.
 Today I learned who Jabe is.

 Jabe needed a ride to the bus stop.
 He saw me headed to my car got my attention and a few moments later he was on his way to the bus stop.
 Now I know not to pick up hitchhikers but I’m not sure this falls into the same category when you’re giving your middle-aged neighbor a ride to a bus stop.
 But all the same, if she reads this my mom will give me a good lecture later.
 Truth is I did it because I am an adult now who made a conscious decision to help a man in need.
 What I came to learn is that I am not the only one on the block with an interesting job.